tsgates/arch-wiki-markdown/wiki/Unity.md

-All of the PKGBUILDs can be browsed on the Github repository, where Unity-For-Arch provides a minimal working Unity shell, and Unity-For-Arch-Extra provides some additional applications, including lightdm-ubuntu (lightdm with ubuntu patches), light-themes, ubuntu-tweak (a popular unity tweak tool) and some more.
+All of the PKGBUILDs can be browsed on the Github repository, where Unity-For-Arch provides a minimal working Unity shell, and Unity-For-Arch-Extra provides some additional applications, including lightdm-ubuntu (lightdm with ubuntu patches), light-themes, unity-tweak-tool (a popular ubuntu tool) and some more.

 To install a minimal Unity shell: